jk/php-wsdl-creator/readme.txt

 	How to use PhpWsdl without PHP comment definitions of the WSDL elements
 - demo3.php
 	How to use the proxy to get rid of the NULL parameter problem
+- demo4.php
+	A quick and dirty single file usage example

 These demonstrations are using the following classes:
 - class.complextypedemo.php